Edge Intersection Graphs of L-Shaped Paths in Grids: Characterization and Recognition of Split

+\textbf{Remark:} ``Moving an $\La$-path up" in an $[\La]$-representation may require inserting a row into the grid since $\La$-paths start and end at vertices of the grid. \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
+Suppose $G$ contains twins $a$ and $b$.
+Then $G$ is an $[\La]$-graph if and only if $G-a$ is. \end{observation} \begin{myproof} Suppose $a$ is adjacent to $b$.
+Suppose further that $a$ is in $S$.
+Then $b$ is in $C$ and it follows that $a$ is adjacent to all vertices of $C$.
+So, we are done by Observation~\ref{obs:universal}.
+Thus, we can assume that both $a$ and $b$ are in $C$.
+Consider an $[\La]$-representation of $G-a$.
+By making $P_a$ an exact copy of $P_b$, we obtain a representation for $G$.

-So, we may assume $a$ is not adjacent to $b$.
+Now assume $a$ is not adjacent to $b$.
 Suppose both $a$ and $b$ are in $S$.
 Consider an $[\La]$-representation of $G-a$.
-Then $P_b$ occurs on a branch (trunk, crown).
-By placing $P_a$ next to $P_b$ on this branch (trunk, crown), we obtain a representation for $G$ (see figure~\ref{fig:L-representation} for an illustration.)
+Then $P_b$ lies on a branch, on the trunk, or on the crown.
+We can assume $P_b$ does not lie on both a branch and the crown or trunk by moving it up if necessary.
+By placing $P_a$ so it lies next to $P_b$ on the branch (or on the trunk, or on the crown, respectively) that $P_b$ lies on, so that $P_a$ intersects the same $\La$-paths that $P_b$ does, we obtain a representation for $G$.
 Now, we may assume $a$ is in $C$ and $b$ is in $S$.
 It follows that $a$ has no neighbor in $S$.
 But then we are done by Observation~\ref{obs:universal}. \end{myproof} \begin{observation} Let $G$ be a split graph with a split partition $(C,S)$.
-Suppose there is a subset $D$ of $C$ such that the vertices of $X=N(D) \cap S$ are pairwise comparable and $N(S) \subseteq D$.
-Then $G$ is an $[\La]$-graph iff $G-(D \cup X)$ is. \end{observation} \begin{myproof} Suppose there is an $[\La]$-representation of $G-(D \cup X)$.
-Vertices of $D$ will be represented by $\La$-paths with the same bend-point.
-Recall that the $\La$-paths of $C$ lie on the trunk.
-We will add the vertical segments of the $\La$-paths $D$ to the trunk.
-We can move the $\La$-paths of the $S$-vertices at the crown up so they do not intersect with the vertical parts of the paths of $D$ whose bend-point is placed just below the first branch.
-We can place the vertices (paths) of $X$ on this new branch. \end{myproof}
+Suppose there is a subset $D$ of $C$ such that the vertices of $X=N(D) \cap S$ are pairwise comparable and $N(X) \subseteq D$.
+Then $G$ is an $[\La]$-graph if and only if $G-(D \cup X)$ is.
+Further, $G$ can be constructed from $G-(D \cup X)$ so that no $X$-vertex is placed on the trunk. \end{observation} \begin{myproof} Suppose there is an $[\La]$-representation of $G-(D \cup X)$.
+Vertices of $D$ will be represented by $\La$-paths starting with the base $f$ of the crown so that they all have the same bend-point, just below the first (highest) branch.
+Recall that the $\La$-paths of $C-D$ all contain the base $f$ of the crown.
+We can move the $\La$-paths of the $S$-vertices which lie on the crown up so they do not intersect with the vertical parts of the paths of $D$.
+We can place the paths corresponding to vertices of $X$ so that they lie on this new branch (and thus not on the trunk). \end{myproof}